 Statistics show that people with a bachelor’s degree will earn, on average, $830,000 more over their lifetime than someone with only a high school education.

-Then again, there are plenty of millionaires out there — and at least 14 billionaires — without college degrees.
+Then again, there are plenty of millionaires out there — and more than 750 billionaires — without college degrees.

 Ultimately, what’s most important is that you find a career or vocation that you really enjoy because, when you’re passionate about what you do, the money becomes almost irrelevant.